-By this time I was exhausted and weak.
+By this time, I was exhausted and weak.
 I remember at times feeling like I was going to pass out, but I kept telling myself I needed to stay strong for our baby.
 I needed to get through this no matter what happened.
-So I fought with everything in me to keep pushing and breathing until finally, our little boy was here.
+So I fought with everything in me to keep pushing and breathing until, finally, our little boy was here.

 I think back to that day all the time and remember how hard it was.
 And how, at times, I thought I couldn’t do it.
-But the will to make sure my little boy got into this world safely is what kept me going.
+But the will to make sure my little boy got into this world safely kept me going.
 My body kept me going.
 As much as I was fighting mentally, my body was fighting alongside me.
-We gave everything we had that day and I could never thank my body enough for getting me through one of the toughest days of my life.
+We gave everything we had that day, and I could never thank my body enough for getting me through one of the toughest days of my life.